 If Hotspot Shield isn't working for you, the various apps give you instant access to advice on common issues by embedding documents from the website.
 As usual, if your issue is more complex, you can head off to the support website for more in-depth guidance.

-A web-based Support Center organizes its articles by platform, as well as categories like Payments and Subscriptions, Manage Account and Common Issues.
-There is some useful information on the website that you won't always get elsewhere (release notes of all the latest apps, for instance), and the company has updated many articles since our last review, but they still can't compare with the depth of web guidance you'll get from providers like ExpressVPN.
+A web-based Support Center organizes its articles by platform, as well as categories like Payments and Subscriptions, Manage Account, and Common Issues.
+There is some useful information on the website that you won't always get elsewhere (release notes, for instance), but most articles can't match the depth or reliability you'll get with providers like ExpressVPN.